crumina/jquery-stylist/README.md

 $.stylist('reset');
 ```

-### Defining Properties Multiple Times
+#### Defining Properties Multiple Times

-Sometimes it's necessary to have the same property defined multiple times for a rule—a great example being CSS3 background gradients.
+Sometimes it's necessary to have the same property defined multiple times for a rule for various browsers—a great example being CSS3 background gradients.
 For that, the syntax is:

 ```javascript
 $.stylist({